 The University of Guam PMBA degree program delivers an academic perspective with integrated practical experiences and management technologies.
-In addition to satisfying the core business area requirements, students must complete 33 credit hours of PMBA foundation courses for the completion of their degree.
+In addition to satisfying the core business area requirements, students must complete 33 credit hours of PMBA required courses for the completion of their degree.
 Degree students must meet all the University requirements of the Graduate Bulletin.
-Procedure for students who drop out of the cohort: If a student drops out of his or her cohort for good reason during the course of his or her study in the (admitted) program year, he or she may be allowed to join the program by joining a subsequent cohort.
+Procedure for students who drop out of the cohort: If a student drops out of a cohort for good reason during the course of study in the (admitted) program year, the student may be allowed to continue the program by joining a subsequent cohort.
 Guidelines within the UOG Graduate Bulletin apply.

-Overall requirements and courses are aligned with AACSB and IACBE accreditation guidelines.
-All academic inquiries should be directed to Dr. Karri Trahin-Perez, PMBA Program Chair at (671) 735-2512, kperez@uguam.uog.edu.
+Overall requirements and courses are aligned with IACBE and AACSB accreditation guidelines.
+All academic inquiries should be directed to Dr. John Rivera, PMBA Program Chair at (671) 735-2501/2520, irivera@triton.uog.edu.